entropicalabs/openqaoa-website/docs/problems/bin-packing.md

 # The Bin Packing Problem

 The Bin Packing Problem (BPP) involves the efficient packing of a collection of items into the minimum number of bins, where each item has an associated weight and the bins have a maximum weight capacity.
 This problem finds applications in various real-world scenarios, including truck loading with weight restrictions, container scheduling, FPGA chip design among others.
 The BPP is classified as an NP-hard problem due to its computational complexity.

+## The cost function

-The problem can be formulated as follows, minimize the total number of bins used given by the objective function,
+The problem can be formulated as follows, minimize the total number of bins used given by the following cost function:

 $$\begin{equation}
 \min \sum_{j=0}^{m-1} y_j\tag{1},